Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

-# Introduction to Skin in Maya
+# Introduction to AdnSkin in Maya

-Skin is a Maya deformer for fast, robust and easy-to-configure skin simulation for digital assets.
+AdnSkin is a Maya deformer for fast, robust and easy-to-configure skin simulation for digital assets.
 Thanks to the combination of internal and external constraints, the deformer can produce dynamics that allow the skin mesh to realistically react to the deformations of the internal tissues (e.g. muscles, fascia) over time.

 <!-- DEV NOTE: change paint tool references once tools.md has been merged-->